 Crystal-clear, deeply savory beef broth carries silky little ribbons of egg pancake that go just-tender as they soak.
 It tastes like a clean, golden hug — light yet meaty, with a whisper of chive freshness on top.

-A long-simmered beef broth is clarified so its flavor reads pure and bright, while the flour-egg pancakes set into flexible sheets that, sliced thin, absorb broth without dissolving.
-Adding the strips at the last moment keeps them tender rather than mushy.
+A long-simmered beef broth is clarified so its flavor reads pure and bright: egg white or lean ground meat is stirred into the cold broth and heated slowly so the coagulating protein rises while trapping suspended particles into a raft that is skimmed off, leaving the broth crystal-clear.
+The flour-egg pancakes set into flexible sheets that, rolled, cooled and sliced thin, absorb broth without dissolving.
+Adding the strips at the last moment and pouring the hot broth over them keeps them tender rather than mushy.

 Variations